• 1 (10 to 12-pound) turkey, with giblets removed

 • Place the turkey into a deep, high-sided bowl on its end with the stuffing end up.
 Set aside.

-• In a large mixing bowl toss the onion, celery, mushrooms, and green pepper with the oil and salt.
+• In a large mixing bowl toss the onion, celery, and mushrooms with the oil and salt.

 • Place the vegetables on a sheet pan and roast for 35 minutes.